Stephen Brobst: Teradata

 Simultaneous with the acquisition of Strategic Technologies & Systems in 1999, NCR Corporation created a separate division for the Teradata relational database management system.
-Brobst was appointed as chief technology officer for the newly formed Teradata Division and continued to serve in this capacity until January of 2024.
+Brobst was appointed as chief technology officer for the newly formed Teradata Division and continued to serve in this capacity until January 2024.
 Brobst was part of the management team that spun Teradata off as a separate company from NCR Corporation to go public on the New York Stock Exchange on October 1, 2007.

 Ab Initio Software

-Brobst joined Ab Initio Software as chief technology officer in January of 2024.
+Brobst joined Ab Initio Software as chief technology officer in January 2024.
 He had previously worked with the co-founders of Ab Initio Software in the early 1990s while consulting on the implementation of Oracle Parallel Query for the CM-5 at Thinking Machines Corporation, an MIT spinoff from CSAIL and early leader in massively parallel processing architectures focused on AI applications.
 He and the systems integration and consulting company that he founded, Strategic Technologies & Systems, had worked on many of the early deployments of the Ab Initio Co>Operating System prior to his company being acquired by NCR Corporation in 1999.